 1) Heat wok with oil over medium-high fire, pan-fry chicken drumsticks till both sides lightly browned.

 2) While waiting for the chicken to be done browning, bring a large pot of water to a boil.
-Add Chayote, and dissolve chicken stock cube in the water.
+Add Chayote.
 Bring it to a boil again, before adding the lightly pan-fried chicken drumsticks.

 3) Reduce heat to low fire and simmer for 30 minutes.
 Stir in salt and pepper 5 minutes before heat off.
 Serve hot.